Community Outreach and Scholarships

 High School STEM Recognition

 Each spring, our branch recognizes outstanding local high school juniors for their achievements in science, technology, engineering or math (STEM).
-Candidates are nominated by their high school teachers and honored at a reception with their families and mentors hosted by our members.
+Twelve candidates are nominated by their high school teachers and honored at a reception with their families and mentors hosted by our members.

 Tech Trek